 From July 2, 2010, to January 2, 2011, a collection of 57 Norman Rockwell paintings and drawings owned by George Lucas and Steven Spielberg were displayed at the Smithsonian American Art Museum in an exhibition titled "Telling Stories".

-On January 2, 2011, the exhibition titled "Telling Stories" showcasing a collection of 57 Norman Rockwell paintings and drawings owned by George Lucas and Steven Spielberg, closed at the Smithsonian American Art Museum.
+On January 2, 2011, the exhibition "Telling Stories" which displayed 57 Norman Rockwell paintings and drawings owned by George Lucas and Steven Spielberg, concluded at the Smithsonian American Art Museum.

-In January 2012, George Lucas announced his retirement from producing large blockbuster films, and instead would re-focus his career on smaller, independently budgeted features.
+In January 2012, George Lucas announced his retirement from producing large blockbuster films, shifting his focus to smaller, independently budgeted features.

-In June 2012, it was announced that Kathleen Kennedy was appointed as co-chair of Lucasfilm Ltd, and would eventually succeed Lucas as the company's sole leader.
+In June 2012, Kathleen Kennedy was appointed as co-chair of Lucasfilm Ltd., and would eventually succeed George Lucas as the company's sole leader.
+Following the sale of Lucasfilm to Disney, Lucas became Disney's second-largest single shareholder.

-In 2012, George Lucas self-funded and served as executive producer for Red Tails, a war film about the Tuskegee Airmen during World War II.
-He also took over directing of reshoots while director Anthony Hemingway worked on other projects.
+In 2012, George Lucas self-funded and served as executive producer for the film Red Tails.
+He also took over directing reshoots while director Anthony Hemingway worked on other projects.

-In 2012, George Lucas sold Lucasfilm to The Walt Disney Company for $4.05 billion, intending to donate the majority of the proceeds to charity.
+In 2012, George Lucas sold Lucasfilm to The Walt Disney Company for $4.05 billion, with plans to donate the majority of the proceeds to philanthropic endeavors.

 In January 2013, George Lucas and Mellody Hobson announced their engagement.

-In June 2013, George Lucas was considering establishing the Lucas Cultural Arts Museum in San Francisco, to display his collection of illustrations and pop art.
+In June 2013, George Lucas considered establishing the Lucas Cultural Arts Museum in San Francisco to display his collection of illustrations and pop art.

-On June 22, 2013, George Lucas married Mellody Hobson at Lucas's Skywalker Ranch in Marin County, California.
+On June 22, 2013, George Lucas and Mellody Hobson married at Lucas's Skywalker Ranch in Marin County, California.

 In July 2013, George Lucas was awarded the National Medal of Arts by President Barack Obama for his contributions to American cinema.

-In August 2013, George Lucas and Mellody Hobson had a daughter, born via surrogate.
+In August 2013, George Lucas and Mellody Hobson welcomed a daughter, born via surrogate.

 In May 2014, a potential lakefront site on Museum Campus in Chicago was proposed for the Lucas Museum of Narrative Art.

-In June 2014, Chicago was selected as the location for the Lucas Museum of Narrative Art, pending approval of the Chicago Plan Commission, which was granted.
+By June 2014, Chicago had been selected as the location for the Lucas Museum of Narrative Art, pending approval from the Chicago Plan Commission.

 In October 2014, George Lucas received Honorary Membership of the Society of Motion Picture and Television Engineers.